EvanSidrow/EvanSidrow.github.io/_pages/about.md

 Research Interests
 ======

 I am interested in doubly stochastic processes (hidden Markov models, state-space models, etc.) to analyze large and complex datasets, particuarly in ecology.
-During my PhD, I focused on modelling and fitting hidden Markov models to identify hunting behaviours in killer whales, and I am currently working to integrate deep learning techniques into this framework.
+During my PhD, I focused on modelling and fitting hidden Markov models to identify hunting behaviours in killer whales.
+I am currently working to integrate deep learning techniques into this framework.

 I also have a strong interest in Bayesian inference over network structures such as phyologenetic trees and Bayesian networks.
 I am currently focused on Bayesian phylogentic inference.
 Previously, [Jem Corcoran](https://amath.colorado.edu/faculty/corcoran/) and I designed an MCMC algorithm to sample Bayesian networks from categorical data.